bazelbuild/bazel/site/versions/master/docs/skylark/cookbook.md

 execute(
     name = "e",
-    # The path to data.txt has to include the package directories as well.
-I.e.
+    // The location will be expanded to "pkg/data.txt", and it will reference
-    # if the BUILD file is under foo/BUILD and the data file is foo/data.txt
+    // the data.txt file in runfiles when this target is invoked as
-    # then it needs to be referred as foo/data.txt in the command.
+    // "bazel run //pkg:e".
-    command = "cat data.txt",
+    command = "cat $(location :data.txt)",
     data = [':data.txt']
 )
 ```